Whatsapp Icon

 Tibetan medicine explains the complex relationship between mind, body, and environment, and why the mind is the source of suffering.
 To be happy, you need to create a healthy mind.
 By using Tibetan medicine for your self-care and integrative care, you can create a healthy mind, even on your deathbed.

 Liver disease is one of the most dangerous factors threatening human health.
-It is of great significance to find drugs that can treat liver diseases, especially for acute and chronic hepatitis, non-alcoholic fatty liver disease, and liver cancer.
+It is of great significance to find drugs that can treat liver diseases, especially acute and chronic hepatitis, non-alcoholic fatty liver disease, and liver cancer.
 The search for drugs with good efficacy from traditional natural medicines has attracted more and more attention.

 After thousands of years of cultural accumulation, oral transmission from generation to generation, and attentive research by Tibetan medical workers, Tibetan medical theory has become a mature and perfect independent subject.
 Tibetan medicine takes the theory of three causes as its theoretical core.
-The three causes are not internal causes, external causes, and not internal and external causes as mentioned in traditional Chinese medicine but Long, Chi Ba, and Bacon in Tibetan medicine.
+The three causes are not internal, or external causes, and not internal and external causes as mentioned in traditional Chinese medicine but Long, Chi Ba, and Bacon in Tibetan medicine.
 These three elements are inherent substances in the human body, namely three causes.
-They restrict each other and make the organism in a relatively stable state.
+They restrict each other and put the organism in a relatively stable state.
 When one of the elements appears in an abnormal state such as excessive decay or dysfunction, the organism will lose its balance and cause disease.
 Therefore, in Tibetan medicine, diseases are usually divided into three categories: Long disease, Chi Ba disease, and Bacon's disease.
 In pharmacy, Tibetan medicine is guided by the five-source theory, which holds that all living things originate from the five sources (Tu, Shui, Feng, Huo, and Kong).
 The growth of drugs also originates from the five-source theory.
-Based on the five-source theory, Tibetan medicine theories such as six flavors (sweet, sour, bitter, pungent, salty, astringent), 8 natures (cold, hot, light, heavy, blunt, sharp, moist, and dry), and 17 effects (soft, raw, warm, moist, stable, cold, blunt, cool, soft, thin, dry, arid, hot, light, sharp, rough, and moving) are derived, forming Tibetan medicine theory with national characteristics.
+Based on the five-source theory, Tibetan medicine theories such as six flavours (sweet, sour, bitter, pungent, salty, astringent), 8 natures (cold, hot, light, heavy, blunt, sharp, moist, and dry), and 17 effects (soft, raw, warm, moist, stable, cold, blunt, cool, soft, thin, dry, arid, hot, light, sharp, rough, and moving) are derived, forming Tibetan medicine theory with national characteristics.
 The specific principle of its medication system is contrary treatment (i.e., the treatment of cold diseases with hot drugs), similar to the contrary treatment in traditional Chinese medicine.

-therapeutic effect of medicine as a unified whole.[1]
-Based on the principles of Tibetan medicine such as five sources, six tastes, and three tastes after digestion, Dang-Zhi[2] established a basic data framework for the pharmacological mechanism of Tibetan medicine and made a textual research on the efficacy of the Tibetan medicine prescription.
+The theory of Tibetan medicinal properties emphasizes the relationship among 5 sources, six flavours, 8 natures, and 17 effects and considers heaven and earth, medicine, the process of medicine in vivo, and the therapeutic effect of medicine as a unified whole.[1]
+Based on the principles of Tibetan medicine such as five sources, six tastes, and three tastes after digestion, Dang-Zhi[2] established a basic data framework for the pharmacological mechanism of Tibetan medicine and conducted textual research on the efficacy of Tibetan medicine prescription.
 It was found that the Suo Luo Xi decoction has resistance to the effect of Chi Ba and Long in the aspects of 5 sources, 6 tastes, 3 tastes after digestion, and 17 effects, which provides a theoretical basis for the clinical treatment of lung fever, cough, and other diseases caused by Chi Ba and Long.
 This data mining method can guide the development of new Tibetan medicine, pharmacological analysis, clinical medication, diagnosis and treatment of diseases, and many other fields.

 Tibetan medicine is guided by the Tibetan medicine theory.
-Applying the research methods of modern pharmacy, the therapeutic substance of Tibetan medicine is actually a chemical substance in effect.
+Applying the research methods of modern pharmacy, the therapeutic substance of Tibetan medicine is a chemical substance in effect.
 Therefore, we need to take advantage of modern science and technology to conduct in-depth research on the treatment process, pharmacodynamic substance basis, and chemical components of Tibetan medicine, and expound the treatment process, mechanism, and effect relationship of drugs from the structure, nature, pharmacological effects, toxic reactions, and other aspects of pharmacodynamic substances.
 In the process of developing Tibetan medicine, we should take the theory of Tibetan medicine as the foundation.
-Many botanicals are used by both Chinese medicine and Tibetan medicine, but they are different in usage and dosage.
-As a result, in the process of studying Tibetan medicine, we should pay more attention to take the Tibetan medicine theory as a guide and study the difference in the use of Tibetan medicine and traditional Chinese medicine based on their respective medical theories.
+Many botanicals are used in both Chinese medicine and Tibetan medicine, but they are different in usage and dosage.
+As a result, in the process of studying Tibetan medicine, we should pay more attention to Tibetan medicine theory as a guide and study the difference in the use of Tibetan medicine and traditional Chinese medicine based on their respective medical theories.
 This study will discuss the quality control, drug dosage form, chemical composition, and pharmacological effects of Tibetan medicine.

 Resource